riscv/riscv-high-assurance-cryptography/src/review1.md

 **M7. `ace.restrictv` is specified to rewrite the entire MDH with no monotonicity constraint.** ` FIXED

-**M8. `_SCProtection_` levels are unordered, unrestrictable, and contradicted by their own rationale note.** `src/ace-ISA-unpriv.adoc:352-369`, `:1730`, `:1794-1795`.
-Level 1 (threshold) does not include the DIEL that level 0 provides, so the encoding is not a lattice and "greater" does not mean "stronger"; no monotonic rule can be expressed over it.
-Meanwhile the note claims `ace.restrict` can raise the protection level, but `_SCProtection_` is MDH[18:16] and `ace.restrictl` is normatively limited to `_AlgorithmPolicy_` — the field is not in the modifiable set, and if it were made so, nothing would forbid *downgrading* a threshold-protected context. *Redefine the levels as a monotonic ladder or independent capability bits and decide whether the field is restrictable.*
+**M8. `_SCProtection_` levels are unordered, unrestrictable, and contradicted by their own rationale note.**
+I think the LLM here misunderstood what we have written.

 **M9.
 DIEL is claimed as a protection level but never normatively defined.** `src/ace-ISA-unpriv.adoc:357`.
 The only elaboration anywhere is an informative subsection about IMPQUAL mismatch (`:2924-2930`).
 Nothing states whether data-independent execution latency covers key material as well as data, forbids key-dependent memory access patterns or branching, applies to `ace.load`/`ace.store` address streams, or relates to `Zkt`/`Zvkt`.
 Book 2 contains no occurrence of DIEL or latency at all, so no algorithm states its timing obligations.
 The requirement is untestable as written. *Add a normative DIEL section modelled on `Zkt` and cross-reference it from every algorithm.*

+HOW TO DO THIS?

 **M10. `_ExpirationDate_` depends on an undefined "secure clock" with no rollback resistance.**
 FIXED

 **M11. `ace.derive` has no restriction-inheritance rules.** `src/ace-ISA-unpriv.adoc:1925-1934`.
 The description never says what MDH the destination receives, so nothing prevents deriving from a heavily restricted key into an unrestricted context and exporting it — a laundering primitive.
 "The behavior of the instruction is not expected to be deterministic" is also incompatible with any key-agreement or KDF use, and no entropy source is specified.
 The encoding is being frozen now even though the instruction is reserved. *Require that the derived context inherits the source's restrictions, tightenable only.*

-**M12. `ace.clone` does not state that policy metadata is copied, and is not usage-controlled.** `src/ace-ISA-unpriv.adoc:1853-1860`.
-Nothing requires the clone to carry `_UsagePolicy_`, `_Locality_`, `_ExpirationDate_`, `_SCProtection_` or `_AlgorithmPolicy_` across unchanged, even though clone-then-restrict is the documented delegation mechanism (`:1796-1802`).
-Because clone is not usage-controlled, a mode forbidden from *using* a context may still duplicate it.
-And since `ace.restrict` requires `_State_` = `_Initial_` (`:1704`), a mid-algorithm context can be cloned but never narrowed, so the documented pattern works only for freshly imported contexts. *Specify bit-identical MDH propagation and decide whether clone should be usage-controlled.*
+TBD

+**M12. `ace.clone` does not state that policy metadata is copied, and is not usage-controlled.**
+Added explicit statement, also "The instruction is not usage-controlled." was already there

 **M13.
 Random key generation has no entropy-source requirement.** `src/ace-ISA-unpriv.adoc:383-384`.
+15.
-For an architecture whose purpose is key confidentiality, the on-chip generator is specified in one sentence: no approved entropy source or DRBG, no health tests, no failure behavior, no statement that it is unobservable by untrusted contexts, no relation to `Zkr`. *Require a `Zkr`-conformant source or certified DRBG with defined fail-closed behavior.*
+16. For an architecture whose purpose is key confidentiality, the on-chip generator is specified in one sentence: no approved entropy source or DRBG, no health tests, no failure behavior, no statement that it is unobservable by untrusted contexts, no relation to `Zkr`. *Require a `Zkr`-conformant source or certified DRBG with defined fail-closed behavior.*

+ADDED SOMETHING, but we nee dto discuss this.

 **M14.
 The `_SystemFormat_` escape hatch is unbounded and ungated.** `src/ace-ISA-unpriv.adoc:320-324`, `:1045-1047`.
+I DO NOT SEE THE ISSUE...

-Setting one MDH bit makes the remaining format "entirely system specific" and the semantics of `ace.load` "entirely implementation dependent", voiding metadata validation, sealing, Localities and usage control — with no requirement that a system-defined format preserve confidentiality or integrity, and no privilege gate on setting the bit.
+18. Setting one MDH bit makes the remaining format "entirely system specific" and the semantics of `ace.load` "entirely implementation dependent", voiding metadata validation, sealing, Localities and usage control — with no requirement that a system-defined format preserve confidentiality or integrity, and no privilege gate on setting the bit.
 A conforming implementation could define a system format whose load/store path moves plaintext keys. *Require system formats to preserve the Content confidentiality/integrity invariant and restrict the bit to a platform-authorized context.*

 **M15.
 The `ace.mgmt` terminator state machine permits an authentication-bypass path.** `src/ace-ISA-unpriv.adoc:1488-1506`.
 Nothing states which terminator is legal for which current `_ConfigStatus_`. `ace_CR_provision_end` is not forbidden on a register in `_CfgStImporting_`, so `import_start` → `ace.load` (SCC bytes) → `provision_end` reaches `_CfgStComplete_` with no decryption and no authentication.
 The value of `ml` at import_end is supplied by software, so software chooses whether authentication happens. *Add a normative table of legal (current status, immediate) pairs and require that a register entering via `import_start` can only complete through an authenticating `import_end`.*

+>>>

 **M16.
-CRF security requirements are inconsistent with the declared adversary.** `src/ace-ISA-unpriv.adoc:195-200` requires confidentiality, integrity and rollback resistance but adds "We do not require that accesses to this memory are hardened against physical side-channel attacks at the hardware level", while the threat model admits adversaries "able to gain access to memory contents ... by SoC/memory interposition" (`src/ace-annexes.adoc:96`).
-Trap-and-emulate implementations holding registers in "secure SRAM or some other form of secure memory" may be off-die and thus defeated by the specification's own adversary. *State the normative CRF adversary model and make the implementation class discoverable.*
+CRF security requirements are inconsistent with the declared adversary.**
+FIXED

 ### Privileged architecture and state model